limkokhole/vimx/README.md

 ## Features

+* Removed support for operating systems other than UNIX.
-* Removed unnecessary README files.
+* Removed translations for languages other then English.
-* Removed Windows, Amiga and OS/2 support.
-* Removed rtl, farsi and hebrew support.
-* Removed any translations.
-English-only documentation.
 * Removed Vim tutorial, as it sucks.

 ## License